-- 1. The Testing Company conducts one in-person two-day Item Writing Training and Writing Workshop meeting with the Test Committee to write new examination items for use on the new examination forms.
-Alternately, Item Writing can be conducted remotely.
-In the case of remote Item Writing, a training webinar for all Item Writers will be conducted by the Testing Company staff, and then assignments and deadlines will be given out and managed by the CBIC staff and the Test Committee Chair and Co-Chair.
-A minimum of seven (7) subject matter experts (SMEs), all members of the Test Committee, will attend this meeting.
-This group should be comprised of a mix of experienced SMEs with those new to item writing, and should include at least one CIC[®] certified Board members.
-CIC[®] certified Board members in the first year of their first term are required to attend this meeting. - 2.
-The Testing Company conducts one in-person two-day Item Review and Approval Workshop, to be held after the Item Writing Training and Writing Workshop.
+- 1. The Testing Company conducts remote Item Writing Training and Writing Workshops with the Test Committee to write new examination items for use on examination forms (CIC, a-IPC, and LTC-CIP®).
+Participants must hold the credential (CIC, a-IPC or LTC-CIP®) to write test items for the respective exam.
+CIC and LTC-CIP® credential holders may write test questions for the a-IPC exam.
+A training webinar for all item writers will be conducted by the Testing Company staff, and then assignments and deadlines will be given out and managed by the CBIC staff and the Test Committee Chair and lead SMEs.
+A minimum of seven (7) subject matter experts (SMEs), all members of the Test Committee, will attend the training.
+Multiple trainings are held throughout the year and an updated five-year test development timeline of activities is provided annually to CBIC by the Testing Company. - 2.
+The Testing Company conducts an in-person or remote Item Review and Approval Workshop, to be held after Item Writing Training and Writing Workshops.
 A minimum of seven (7) SMEs, all members of the Test Committee, will review items for relevance and accuracy.
-This group should be comprised of a mix of experienced SMEs with those new to item writing, and should include at least one CIC[®] certified Board member.
-Participants in this workshop cannot have written any items that are up for review. - 3.
-The Testing Company conducts one in-person two-day Form Review Meeting.
-A minimum of five (5) SMEs, including the Test Committee Chair, Co-Chair, and three other CIC[®] certified Board members, will evaluate the items on the exam form to eliminate issues such as cuing and bad pairs.
-Participants cannot have participated in item writing or review for items on the form being reviewed. - 4.
-Following completion of a final review by the Test Committee leadership, test forms are approved.
-Quality control procedures are conducted by the Testing Company and the completed test forms are made available in the Testing Company Assessment Center Network for test administration.
+Participants must hold the credential (CIC, a-IPC or LTC-CIP®) to review test questions for the respective exam and participants in this workshop cannot have written any items that are up for review.
+CIC and LTC-CIP® credential holders may review test questions for the a-IPC exam. - 3.
+The Testing Company conducts an in-person or remote Form Review Meeting.
+A minimum of five (5) SMEs, including at least one of the following: the Test Committee Chair, or lead SME, r for that examination, will evaluate the items on the exam form to eliminate issues such as cuing and bad pairs.
+Participants cannot have participated in item writing or review for items on the form being reviewed.

-5. For the CIC[®] examination, the Testing Company selects two examination forms consisting of 150 multiple-choice items, including 15 pre-test items, unless the Practice Analysis results specify otherwise.
-The Testing Company develops up to four sets of 15 pretest items and incorporates them with the scored forms to create four alternate forms for review and approval of the Test Committee.
-For the a-IPC examination, the Testing Company selects one examination form consisting of 100 multiple-choice items, including 15 pre-test items, unless the Practice Analysis results specify otherwise.
-The Testing Company develops up to two sets of 15 pretest items and incorporates them with the scored forms to create two alternate forms for review and approval of the Test Committee.
-Generally, a new test form is scheduled for the first administration on January 1 of each year.
+- 4. Following completion of a final review by the Test Committee leadership, test forms are approved.
+Quality control procedures are conducted by the Testing Company and the completed test forms are made available in the Testing Company Assessment Center Network for test administration. - 5.
+For the CIC[®] examination, the Testing Company selects two (2) examination forms consisting of 150 multiple-choice items, including 15 pre-test items, unless the Practice Analysis results specify otherwise.
+The Testing Company develops up to four (4) sets of 15 pre-test items and incorporates them with the scored forms to create four (4) alternate forms for review and approval of the Test Committee. - 6.
+For the a-IPC examination, the Testing Company selects one (1) examination form consisting of 100 multiple-choice items, including 15 pre-test items, unless the Practice Analysis results specify otherwise.
+The Testing Company develops up to two (2) sets of 15 pre-test items and incorporates them with the scored forms to create two (2) alternate forms for review and approval of the Test Committee. - 7.
+For the LTC-CIP® examination, the Testing Company selects one (1) examination form consisting of 150 multiple-choice items, including 15 pre-test items, unless the Practice Analysis results specify otherwise.
+The Testing Company develops up to four (4) sets of 15 pre-test items and incorporates them with the scored forms to create four (4) alternate forms for review and approval of the Test Committee.